cibseven-community-hub/cibseven-bpm-data/README.md

 If you want to write the test for the REST controller, you will need to stub the task service and verify that the correct variables has been set.
-To simplify these tests, we added some helper code to the famous library `camunda-platform-7-mockito`.
+To simplify these tests, we added some helper code to the famous library `cibseven-mockito`.

-Now you can use `TaskServiceVariableStubBuilder` to stub correct behavior of Camunda Task Service and `TaskServiceVerification` to verify the correct access to variables easily.
-Here is the JUnit test of the REST controller above, making use of `camunda-platform-7-mockito`.
+Now you can use `TaskServiceVariableStubBuilder` to stub correct behavior of CIB seven Task Service and `TaskServiceVerification` to verify the correct access to variables easily.
+Here is the JUnit test of the REST controller above, making use of `cibseven-mockito`.

 ``` java
 public class ApproveOrderTaskControllerTest {